Anne Caroline Greatheed1

 #13202, b.
 4 March 1794, d.
 11 October 1870

-Charles Percy was born on 4 March 1794.1 He was the son of 1st Earl of Beverley Algernon Percy and Isabella Sussannah Burrell.1 He married Anne Caroline Greatheed, daughter of Bertie Bertie Greatheed and Ann Greatheed, on 3 March 1822 in St Marylebone, London, England.1 He died on 11 October 1870 in Alnwick Castle, Alnwick, Durham, England, aged 76 after a short illness.
-He was a trustee of Rugby School and in 1865 was raised to the rank of a Dulke's son, by Royal Warrant.1,2,3
+Charles Percy was born on 4 March 1794 in London, England.1,2 He was the son of Algernon Percy and Isabella Sussannah Burrell.1 He married Anne Caroline Greatheed, daughter of Bertie Greatheed, in March 1822 in St Marylebone, Westminster, London, England, after the banns had been read on 3, 10 and 17 March 1822.1,3 Charles took on the name of Charles Greatheed Bertie Percy when he married Anne.4 Charles was listed as head of household in the census of 30 March 1851 at Guys Cliffe House, Guys Cliffe, Warwickshire, England, Charles was the listed as the proprietor.
+He and his wife had thirteen servants.5 Charles was listed as the head of the family on the census of 7 April 1861 in Guys Cliffe House, Guys Cliffe, Warwickshire, England, Charles was living with his wife and daughter and a large number of servants.6 Charles died on 11 October 1870 in Alnwick Castle, Alnwick, Northumberland, England, aged 76 after a short illness.
+He was a trustee of Rugby School and in 1865 was raised to the rank of a Duke's son, by Royal Warrant.1,7,8

 Child of Charles Percy and Anne Caroline Greatheed